christina511/compsci-class/README.md

 # compsci-class
-Code from comp sic class at school
+Code from comp sci class at school